hellesvik-nordic/samples_for_nrf_connect_sdk/bootloader_samples/client_smp/smp_client_uart/README.md

 # WORK IN PROGRESS
 THE FOLLOWING PROJECT IS NOT FINISHED AND WILL LIKELY NOT WORK

-# Bluetooth: Central SMP Client DFU
+# SMP Client over UART
 This example is copied from https://github.com/simon-iversen/ncs\_samples/tree/master/central\_smp\_client\_dfu.
 I also have changed it some.